yevaoa/PathFingingVisualiser-Project-S2/README.md

 * Display real-time edge weights and node distances from the source.
 * Built using a custom Min-Heap for efficient pathfinding.

+## How to Use
+* Download the Zip file then extract it
+* Navigate to main.c in src file and double click it
+* Press F5 on keyboard to run

 ## Important Note

 Ensure Raylib is installed on your system before compiling or running the code.